kenghweeng/fairest-of-them-all/disparate_impact/README.md

 ## 1. Fair classification demo

 Fair classification corresponds to a scenario where we are learning classifiers from a dataset that is biased towards/against a specific demographic group, yet the classifier predictions are fair and do not show the biases contained in the data.
-For more details, have a look at Section 2 of our [paper](http://arxiv.org/abs/1507.05259).
+For more details, have a look at Section 2 of the [paper](http://arxiv.org/abs/1507.05259).

 ### 1.1.
 Generating a biased dataset
 Lets start off by generating a sample dataset where class labels are biased towards a certain group.